top of page

 How did it go?

 I love to hear from anyone who uses one of my patterns to create a project.
 Any feedback you give about the pattern will help me develop future patterns that are easy to follow and it’s always exciting to see in-progress or finished projects created using my patterns.
-Use #simplesummersash on Instagram and do tag me in your post or caption!
+Adding a photo to your Ravelry project page linked to this pattern lets me see what you're making and will really help other people who are considering making it or use #simplesummersash on Instagram and don't forget to tag @madewithloveandfibres in your post or caption!

 © 2022 by J Fowler.
 Created with Wix.com